How Much Compensation Can I Claim For Loss of Vision or Blindness?

 The loss of eyesight – whether partial or full – can be devastating.
 Loss of sight forces a person to adapt to new habits and to a new lifestyle, wherein they are forced to give up freedoms and potentially prepare for life-long dependence on external support and care.
 The sudden loss of income, loss of daily habits, loss of social interactions, public embarrassment, and more can become unbearable for the victim.

-This guide prepares the victim and the close family members for the complex legal process of filing for compensation following an accident which has caused partial or full loss of sight.
+This guide prepares the victim and the close family members for the complex legal process of filing for compensation following an accident that has caused a partial or full loss of sight.
 The guide discusses what qualifies as blindness, the common causes of loss of sight, the claims process associated with each type of blindness, and the legal help available for UK citizens.

 If you would like further information regarding your loss of sight claim, the contact information provided at the bottom of the page can be used to contact us at any time.

 Loss of sight refers to the various ways in which a person can lose functionality in one of their senses, specifically their vision.
-This loss can happen for a multitude of reasons, including medical conditions, accidents, and the general ageing process.
-In terms of accidental loss of sight, injuries which have been sustained as the result of accidents and have led to a loss of sight or another form of vision impairment can often be suitable for a compensation claim.
+This loss can happen for a multitude of reasons, including medical conditions, accidents, and the general aging process.
+In terms of accidental loss of sight, injuries that have been sustained as the result of accidents and have led to a loss of sight or another form of vision impairment can often be suitable for a compensation claim.
 If you have lost your sight to some degree following an accident, you may be owed compensation.

 Accidents leading to a loss of sight can happen on public roads, in public spaces, in the workplace, or at home.
 They can happen for a huge number of reasons, including (but not limited to):